A Lie of the Mind: Revival

 The first major Off-Broadway revival of A Lie of the Mind was staged by the New Group at the Acorn Theatre.
 Ethan Hawke directed the production with an ensemble cast featuring Keith Carradine (Baylor), Josh Hamilton (Frankie), Marin Ireland (Beth), Laurie Metcalf (Meg), Alessandro Nivola (Jake), Maggie Siff (Sally), Frank Whaley (Mike), and Karen Young (Lorraine; Sally in the 1985 production).
 The show began previews on January 29, 2010, with a limited engagement from February 18 to March 20, 2010.
 It was nominated for five Lucille Lortel Awards including Outstanding Revival, and two Drama Desk Awards, including Outstanding Director of a Play.
 The cast was featured on The New Yorkers list of the Best Performers of 2010.

 A revival in the UK was staged at the Southwark Playhouse in 2017, receiving excellent notices including 5 Stars from The Times of London.

+A Chicago revival was staged at Raven Theatre in 2025, receiving excellent notices including a recommendation from the Chicago Tribune.